-I was 20 when I became a Reiki Master, and four years later I added certification as a professional massage therapist.
-In addition to bodywork, two years ago I began my clinical training in healthcare chaplaincy and completed a Master of Divinity in December of 2019.
-For the last 17 years and counting, it has been an inexplicable honor to be present with my clients, patients, and loved ones for births, deaths, transformations, unimaginable suffering and loneliness, uncontainable joy, and everything in between.
+I studied major world religions in Catholic High School and found myself particularly drawn to Buddhism.
+I graduated college with a Bachelor’s degree in Religious Studies in 2002; added certification as a Professional Massage Therapist in 2005; and completed a Master of Divinity specializing in Chaplaincy Studies in 2019.
+For the last 18 years and counting, it has been an inexplicable honor to be present with my clients, patients, and loved ones for births, deaths, transformations, unimaginable suffering and loneliness, uncontainable joy, and everything in between.

+Thank you for whatever moments we will share, and for having the courage to be present in these unprecedented times.
 May peace, love, laughter, joy, and abundance be with you always, even in places when they are only hopes or memories.

 Love Gina 🙂